Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/05-tr-book-tests.rst

 The auditor MUST request 20 Books and/or Reference_Works, twice each.
 This MUST result in 40 each of Total_Item_Investigations and Total_Item_Requests, and 20 each of Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests.

-**Option 3**: Books and/or Reference_Works are available as both whole Books and/or Reference_Works and as Book_Segments and/or Reference_Items.
+**Option 3**: Books and/or Reference_Works are available as whole titles, within which Book_Segments and/or Reference_Items can be identified.
+Alternatively, Books and/or Reference_Works are available as both whole titles and as Book_Segments and/or Reference_Items.

+* The auditor MUST request 80 Book_Segments and/or Reference_Items, 10 each from 8 different Books and/or Reference_Works.
-The auditor MUST request 20 Books and/or Reference_Works, twice each, recording the number of Book_Segments and/or Reference_Items pertaining to each title.
+* The auditor MUST request 10 Books and/or Reference_Works, twice each, recording the number of Book_Segments and/or Reference_Items pertaining to each title.

-This MUST result in 20 each of Unique_Title_Investigations and Unique_Title_Requests, double that number of Total_Item_Investigations and Total_Item_Requests, and a count of Unique_Item_Investigations and Unique_Item_Requests that is equal to the sum of the Book_Segments and/or Reference_Items.
+This MUST result in 80 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests from the first set of requests, plus a count of Total_Item_Investigations and Total_Item_Requests that is equal to the sum of the Book_Segments and/or Reference_Items from the second set of requests and half that number of Unique_Item_Investigations and Unique_Item_Requests.
+It MUST also result in 18 each of Unique_Title_Investigations and Unique_Title_Requests.

 E.5.2 Book Access Types